sikopet/blog/posts/grub2.md

 * `/etc/grub.d` - helper scripts; you can add scripts here to add menu entries

-GRUB 2 generally automates lot of steps (helper scripts search the partitions for know OSs and create the required entries).
+GRUB 2 generally automates lot of steps (helper scripts search the partitions for known OSs and create the required entries).

 When GRUB starts it launches all executable scripts in `/etc/grub.d/`.
 If you modify scripts in this directory run `update-grub`.